Albert Coady Wedemeyer: China-Burma-India Command

-During his time in the CBI, Wedemeyer attempted to motivate the Nationalist Chinese government to take a more aggressive role against the Imperial Japanese Armed Forces in the war.
+During his time in China, Wedemeyer attempted to motivate the Nationalist Chinese government to take a more aggressive role against the Imperial Japanese Armed Forces in the war.
 He was instrumental in expanding the Hump airlift operation with additional, more capable transport aircraft, and continued Stilwell's programs to train, equip, and modernize the National Revolutionary Army.
 His efforts were not wholly successful, in part because of the ill will engendered by his predecessor, as well as continuing friction over the role of the Chinese Communist Party's People's Liberation Army.
-Wedemyer was credited for his advice in helping the NRA to defeats the Japanese forces in the Battle of West Hunan, as well as retaking Guilin and Liuzhou.
+Wedemyer was credited for his advice in helping the NRA to defeat the Japanese forces in the Battle of West Hunan, as well as retaking Guilin and Liuzhou.
 Wedemeyer also supervised logistical support for the United States Army Air Forces in China.
 These forces included the United States Twentieth Air Force partaking in Operation Matterhorn and the Fourteenth Air Force operated by General Claire Chennault.

-On December 7, 1945, Wedemeyer with General Douglas MacArthur, and navy Admiral Raymond A. Spruance, the three top military officers in the Far East, recommended to the Pentagon transporting six more Chinese Nationalist armies into North China and Manchuria.
+On 7 December 1945, Wedemeyer with General Douglas MacArthur, and navy Admiral Raymond A. Spruance, the three top military officers in the Far East, recommended to the Pentagon that it transport six more Chinese Nationalist armies into North China and Manchuria.
 However they also suggested that "the U.S. assistance to China, as outlined above, be made available as basis for negotiation by the American Ambassador to bring together and effect a compromise between the major opposing groups in order to promote a united and democratic China."

 The issue of forcing the Nationalists into a coalition government with the Communists would later become a central issue in the fierce "Who lost China" political debates in the United States during 1949–51.
-On July 10, 1945, Wedemeyer had informed General Marshall:
+On 10 July 1945, Wedemeyer had informed General Marshall:

 Wedemeyer later said as a military commander, his statement was intended as a call to force the long-heralded, but never implemented, military alliance between the Nationalist government and Chinese Communists in order to rout undefeated Japanese forces in China.
 He later told others that he had opposed a political coalition.
 (Tsou, 1962).